slavfox/Cozette/README.md

 Massive thanks to [ym1234] for helping me figure out how to make the font tables behave nicely.

-Additional thanks to [autumn] for contributing some characters!
+Additional thanks to [autumn] and [cpkio] for contributing characters!

 [Dina]: https://www.dcmembers.com/jibsen/download/61/